shigos/DoIKnowYou/README.md

 ## Model Training
   A baseline was created using the celebrity(class) with the most images.
 With 125 images, our baseline is set to be about a 6% accuracy.
+  Models that have been tested include a sequential custom built model, AlexNet, and Inception V3

 ## Results
+  The best performing model in my testing has been the Inception V3